Beit-Hatfutsot/beit-hatfutsot-devops/k8s/README.md

 ## Continuous Deployment

+Using travis:

+* dbs-back and dbs-front repositories update the k8s configured image in this repo
-* Travis applies the k8s configurations on every push to master branch
+* every update to this repo applies all the configurations to the cluster